Skip to Content

 You May Need Suncream/Sunscreen, Even in Britain!

-Before you go have a quick look at the weather forecast and if there is any risk of hot wear make sure you pack sunscreen/suncream.
+Before you go, have a quick look at the weather forecast.
+If there is any risk of hot weather, make sure you pack sunscreen/suncream.

-You would be able to buy this on the ship if you forgot it but toiletries sold on the ship are usually very expensive.
+If you forgot it, you could buy it on the ship, but toiletries sold on the ship are usually very expensive.

 Always Bring A Small Fold up Coat

-It was very inexpensive and wasn’t really very waterproof but it did the job when there was a light rain forecast.
+It was very inexpensive and not very waterproof, but it did the job when light rain was forecast.

 Fold up coats like this are also great because they don’t make you very warm, sometimes wearing a big coat can feel too hot even if it is raining, especially if you are walking around a lot.